hzeller/rpi-rgb-led-matrix/README.md

      usage: ./led-matrix <options> -D <demo-nr> [optional parameter]
      Options:
          -r <rows>     : Display rows.
 16 for 16x32, 32 for 32x32.
 Default: 32
-         -c <chained>  : Chained boards.
-Use 1 for one board -D <demo-nr>  : Always needs to be set
+         -c <chained>  : Daisy-chained boards.
+Default: 1.
+         -L            : 'Large' display, composed out of 4 times 32x32 -p <pwm-bits> : Bits used for PWM.
+Something between 1..7 -D <demo-nr>  : Always needs to be set
          -d            : run as daemon.
 Use this when starting in /etc/init.d, but also when running without
-                         terminal.
+                         terminal (e.g. cron)
-         -t <seconds>  : Run for these number of seconds, then exit (if neither -d nor -t are supplied, waits for <RETURN>) Demos, choosen with -D
+         -t <seconds>  : Run for these number of seconds, then exit.
+                (if neither -d nor -t are supplied, waits for <RETURN>) Demos, choosen with -D
          0  - some rotating square